 Zagreb Travel Guide

-The core of Zagreb consists of the Gornji Grad (Upper Town) and Donji Grad (Lower Town).
-The Upper Town is home to the well-preserved medieval city, known as Gradec and Kaptol, while the residential area covers the southern slopes of the Medvednica Mountains.
-Since the 1950s, the city has grown to the south of the Sava River and the main industrial area is in the southeast.
+The core of Zagreb consists of Gornji Grad (Upper Town) and Donji Grad (Lower Town).
+Gradec and Kaptol form the most distinct areas of the well-preserved medieval city, while the residential area covers the southern slopes of the Medvednica Mountains.

 An extensive transport infrastructure allows travellers to get around with ease.
-The city is also well situated as a springboard for exploring the picturesque medieval towns of northern Croatia, including Samobor, Vrbovec, and Karlovac.
-There are also plenty of great hiking opportunities on nearby Medvednica Mountain, which casts its 3,280-foot (1,000m) shadow over this pretty city.
+The city is also well situated as a springboard for exploring the picturesque medieval towns of northern Croatia, such as Samobor, Vrbovec and Karlovac.
+There are plenty of great hiking opportunities on nearby Medvednica Mountain, which casts its 3,280-foot (1,000m) shadow over Zagreb.

 Become our Zagreb Travel Expert